 Let us now understand some technical aspects of the above explanation:

-As per Section 92A (1) of the Act, associated enterprise refers to an enterprise that directly or indirectly or through one or more intermediaries participates in:
+As per section 92a of income tax act 1961, associated enterprise refers to an enterprise that directly or indirectly or through one or more intermediaries participates in:

-Apart from this, Section 92A (2) of the Act lists the situation during which the AE relationship is established.
-For example, any person or enterprise holds, directly or indirectly, shares carrying not less than twenty-six percent of the voting power shall be deemed an associated entity.
+Apart from this, section 92a of income tax act lists the situation during which the AE relationship is established.
+For example, any person or enterprise that holds, directly or indirectly, shares carrying not less than twenty-six percent of the voting power shall be deemed an associated entity.

 For a transaction to be an international transaction, it should satisfy the following two conditions cumulatively: